- About BBE

 Day 21: Travel to Mendoza, end of our services

-Our services end with transport back to Mendoza to the hotel of your choice.
+Our services end with transport back to Mendoza.
+We will drop you at the hotel of your choice or you can continue straight the airport.
 You may wish to relax or head out to wineries and buy some souvenirs from the region.

 Altitude sleeping: 2428′ / 740m.